How to Add a User to Kubernetes?

 1openssl req -new -key devopstrain.pem -out devopstrain.csr -subj "/CN=devopstrain/O=devgroup"

-In this example, the username will be devopstrain.
-The RBAC will be tied to this name.
+In this example the username will be devopstrain.
+The RBAC rules will be tied to it.

-Let's output the content of the CSR in base64 format:
+Let's output the contents of the CSR in base64 format:

 1cat devopstrain.csr | base64 | tr -d '\n'